SamantaChinmoy/ImagePanZoom/README.md

 # ImagePanZoom
-Simple pan/zoom solution for Images in HTML.
-It adds events listeners for mouse scroll, pan, plus it optionally offers:
+Simple pan/zoom solution for Images in HTML.It works for <b>desktop, mobile devices and hybrid application(Both and Android, IOS)</b>.
+It adds events listeners for mouse scroll, pan in desktop and for touch related event in mobile device:
 * JavaScript API for control of pan and zoom behavior

 It works cross-browser.